shani8491/Recipe-Popularity-Prediction/README.md

 3. **Model Selection**:
    - Evaluated multiple classification models:
-     - Logistic Regression
-     - Decision Tree Classifier
+     - SGD Classifier
-     - RandomForestClassifier
      - SVM
+     - Perceptron
+     - Naive Bayes
-     - GradientBoostingClassifier
+     - KNN
-   - Selected **RandomForestClassifier** as the best-performing model due to its robustness and high accuracy.
+   - Selected **SGD Classifier** as the best-performing model due to its robustness and high accuracy.

-4. **Evaluation**:
+5. **Evaluation**:
    - Assessed model performance using metrics such as accuracy, confusion matrix, and classification report.
    - Used 5-fold cross-validation to ensure reliability and prevent overfitting.

 ---

 ## **Results**
-- The **RandomForestClassifier** achieved high accuracy, effectively predicting recipe popularity across all categories.
+- The **SGD Classifier** achieved high accuracy, effectively predicting recipe popularity across all categories.
 - Feature importance analysis revealed that `thumbs_up`, `reply_count`, and `user_reputation` were the most influential factors in predicting popularity.
 - The application of **SMOTE** improved the model’s ability to classify minority categories (`medium` and `low`) effectively.